-Finally, what would a discussion about composites be if it did not include my favorite topic the ABD matrix.
-If you want to quickly ascertain whether or not you have a quasi-isotropic laminate, simply refer to the A-terms in the ABD matrix and apply the following definitions:
+Finally, what would this discussion be if I did not include my favorite topic...the ABD matrix.
+If you want to quickly determine whether or not you have a quasi-isotropic laminate, simply refer to the A-terms in the laminates ABD matrix and apply the following definitions:

 A11=A22, A16=A26=0 and A66 = (A11-A12)/2

-As a reminder, the isotropy in these laminates only applies to in-plane behavior--hence the term "quasi".
+Remember, the "isotropy" for these laminates only applies to the in-plane behavior...hence the term "quasi".
 Specifically, the prefix "quasi" emphasizes the fact that both the B and D terms generally do not behave like an isotropic material.
-Consider quasi-isotropy as a baseline design only-not a final design!
-Carefully weigh the other composite options before committing to quasi-isotropic design; such as, balanced and symmetric anisotropic laminate designs that provide both superior structural performance and optimal strength-to-weight and stiffness-to-weight ratios.
+So, consider quasi-isotropy as a baseline only...not a final design!
+Carefully weigh other anisotropic options before committing to a quasi-isotropic design.
+For instance, balanced and symmetric anisotropic laminate designs that provide both superior structural performance and optimal strength-to-weight and stiffness-to-weight ratios.

 © abdmatrix.com.
 All Rights Reserved.